For begining, there are two major types of engines :

 There is no resistance, in particular freewheel.

-It need less service on the brush because there is none.
+It need less service on the brushless because there is no brush.

 There is a good torque and good performance especially at high speeds.

-But keep in mind that all these benefits are very useful for some tipical applications and only some specific cases such as hubs for ebikes or RC car engine.
+But keep in mind that all these benefits are very useful for some tipical applications and only some specific cases such as electrichubs for ebikes or RC fast car engine.

-For exemple, with a hub motor, the wheel rotates continuously and sometimes has a large high speeds, which induces stresses totally different than a motor crank as the LIFT:
+For exemple, with a hub motor, the wheel rotates continuously and sometimes has a large high speeds, which induces stresses totally different than a bolt on motor as the LIFT MTB:

 -For Argument 1-

-No need to have a large range of RPM with the lift, contrary to a hub motor which has a fixed transmission ratio, it can be on a crank drive motor as the LIFT play on the different speeds with the rear derailleur.
+No need to have a large range of RPM with the LIFT MTB kit, contrary to a hub motor which has a fixed transmission ratio, it can be on a crank drive motor as the LIFT MTB play with the different speeds with the rear derailleur.